When it comes to choosing Abu Dhabi vs Dubai, there are a few things you should think about.

 Here are some of Dubai’s greatest sights:

-- Burj Khalifa: The world’s tallest building is the top attraction here.
-Though it’s over 150 stories tall, your ticket to the top will take you to the 125th On a clear day, you can see a vast amount of the city from up here, though Dubai is pretty commonly smoggy and sometimes foggy, so check the weather before venturing up!
+The world’s tallest building is the top attraction here.
+Though it’s over 150 stories tall, your ticket to the top will take you to the 125th floor.
+On a clear day, you can see a vast amount of the city from up here, but Dubai is pretty commonly smoggy and sometimes foggy, so check the weather before venturing up!

-- Dubai Magical Gardens: If you’re looking for a synthetic acid trip, make sure to check out the weird land that is the Dubai Magical Gardens.
-The place is Alice in Wonderland themed and covered in flowers and there are all sorts of weird attractions to feast your eyes on.
-The park opens at 9 a.m. and you should get here early to avoid the heat as there isn’t much shade.
+If you’re looking for a synthetic acid trip, make sure to check out the weird land that is the Dubai Magical Gardens.
+The place is Alice in Wonderland-themed and covered in flowers.
+The park opens at 9 a.m.
+Get here early to avoid the heat as there isn’t much shade.
 When it gets to be too much, head to the beach.
 Entrance is 40 Dirham.

 There are plenty of options here for both day and night activities, but what you won’t find much of is culture.
 Dubai is an impressively man-made city, great for a few nights when you’re jetlagged and looking to stay up.

 - XVA Art Hotel: Escape the sometimes overwhelming bling of Dubai in this modern hotel that feels very old-world Arabia.
-Check our friend Ann’s review on Forbes and then book your stay!
 Rates run around $150/night.

-- Four Seasons Resort Dubai at Jumierah Beach: If budget isn’t a concern, do yourself a favor and snag a room at the Four Seasons, where you’ll have literally nothing to worry about except relaxing in luxury or snagging a spot on the beach or in their incredible infinity pool.
+- Four Seasons Resort Dubai at Jumierah Beach: If budget isn’t a concern, snag a room at the Four Seasons, where you’ll have literally nothing to worry about except relaxing in luxury on the beach or in their incredible infinity pool.
 Love!
 Rates run at $630/night

 - Sofitel Dubai Jumeirah Beach: Get the celebrity treatment at the Sofitel on Jumeirah Beach.
 Their breakfast buffet is spectacular, set right across from their infinity pool that looks right onto the gorgeous turquoise ocean.
 Beach access is public and right in front of the hotel. $294/night.